Orel6505/Buildbot/README.md

 `UPLOAD_TYPE` -`GD` for Gdrive, `GH` for Github and `OFF` for disable upload

+`UPLOAD_RECOVERY` - Do you want to upload recovery.img?

 `BUILD_TYPE` - Describe for what purpose this build (For example: `Test`)

 `SF_USER` -  your SourceForge username (for example `Orel6505`)